-Over the past few years, CBF and partners (see sidebar) have greatly stepped up efforts to resuscitate the Lafayette River in Norfolk, Virginia.
+Since 2009, CBF and partners have greatly stepped up efforts to resuscitate the Lafayette River in Norfolk, Virginia.
 It is among the earliest settled, most urbanized rivers in the Bay watershed and suffers from many typical problems: too much runoff, too many algal blooms, too much bacteria, and too little oxygen, all of which can stress or kill oysters and other Bay creatures.

 Fortunately, the Lafayette is beginning to turn around thanks to restoration work.
 It is all starting to add up.

 - Targeted local restoration projects include planting rain gardens, fixing leaky sewer lines, reducing runoff from homes, and picking up pet waste.